mathsalad/mathsalad.github.io/_posts/2015-05-15-the-strong-measure-zero-game.md

  **Definition of strong measure zero.** A set $$X \subseteq \mathbb R$$ is strong measure zero if, for all sequences $$ ( \epsilon_n \mid n  \in \omega) $$ of positive real numbers, then there exists a sequence of intervals $$I_n$$, where the length of $$I_n$$ is less than $$\epsilon_n $$ for all $$n$$, and $$X \subseteq  \cup_{n \in \omega} I_n$$.

- Every strong measure zero set is [Lebesgue measure zero][measurezero], although not every measure zero set is strong measure zero, the [Cantor set][cantor] provides [such an example][cannotsmz].
+ Every strong measure zero set is [Lebesgue measure zero][measurezero], although [not every measure zero set is strong measure zero][cannotsmz], the [Cantor set][cantor] provides such an example.
 It is also easy to see that every countable set is strong measure zero.
 In fact [Borel's conjecture][smz] actually conjectures that every strong measure zero set is countable.
 That conjecture ended up being independent of the usual axioms, ZFC, so it is consistent for there to be uncountable strong measure zero sets, and consistent for there to be only countable strong measure zero sets.
 [Luzin sets][luzin] provide examples of strong measure zero sets that are not countable.

  Let $$ J_{\epsilon} $$, $$ \epsilon >0 $$, be the set of all intervals of length less than $$\epsilon$$, and say $${\mathcal J}:= \{J_\epsilon \mid \epsilon >0 \} $$, and $${\mathcal O}_X $$ the set of open covers of some set $$X \subseteq \mathbb R$$ (where the open sets come from $$ \mathbb R$$ and not $$X$$ with the subspace topology).